ysucomputerclub/constitution/README.md

 1. When any member represents the organization in an unaccepted way and/or any member behaves in a disruptive way in meetings or events, the officers must notify the advisor.
 2. After notification, a notice of the issue shall be given to the member.
 Two weeks after the notice, a meeting shall be held where the member shall be able to share their perspective on the issue.
 3. After this meeting, the officers have the right to remove the membership under the circumstance that the member is found to be unchanged.
-A three-fourths of the officers’ votes are required to take the removal of membership action.
+A three-fifths vote of the officers’ votes are required to take the removal of membership action.
 3a.
 Removal consists of a ban to all YSU Computer Club systems including but not limited to: YSU Computer Club Discord and appearing at YSU Computer Club Events.
 3b.
 After a time period of two full time semesters (one calendar year) has elapsed, the member has the ability to submit a written appeal to the current officers demonstrating a remedy of the issue.
 4. If the member does not appear to the agreed upon meeting and/or the member decides to leave the YSU Computer Club Discord, the member has thus waived their right to defend themselves at the meeting.

 ## Article V. Officers

-Officers consist of President, Vice-President, Treasurer, Secretary, and Lead Safety Officer.
+Officers consist of President, Vice President, Treasurer, Secretary, and Lead Safety Officer.

 ### Section 1: Requirements

 1. The officers of the organization must be enrolled as students in good academic standing within the University.
-2. The Vice-President and Secretary must at the time of their election into office have the intent to remain a student at Youngstown State University for at least the next full academic year.
+2. The Officers must at the time of their election into office have the intent to remain a student at Youngstown State University for at least the next full academic year.
-3. The President and Treasurer must have been student at YSU for at least one academic year and must at the time of their election into office have the intent to remain a student at Youngstown State University for at least the next full academic year.

 ### Section 2: Time of Officer Selection